 3. Original transcripts from your Radiologic Technology program

-5. Proof of Legal Permanent Residency (foreign graduates)
+5. Proof of Legal Permanent Residency (International graduates)

-6. Passing score on an English Proficiency exam (foreign graduates)
+6. Passing score on an English Proficiency exam (International graduates)

 7. Vaccinations as required by Loma Linda University

-*8. Completion of an education program in Medical Radiography within the last 5 years OR have been working with a CRT license within the last two years.
+8. Completion of an education program in Medical Radiography within the last 5 years OR have been working with a state license within the last two years.

 10. Provide scores from current comprehensive review book that show at least a 50% or higher baseline score (see below)

-*11. Clinical Affiliation agreement with a local hospital that will provide you the opportunity to work as a student radiographer to complete all of the ARRT required competencies.
-(Those working with a CRT license can get these done on the job provided you have the opportunity to participate in all the exams required.)
+11. Clinical Affiliation agreement with a local hospital for non-working applicants that will provide you the opportunity to work as a student radiographer to complete all of the ARRT required competencies.
+LLU has a very limited space for local applicants to use some of our curent some of our current ASMR program sites.
+Email us for details.